 These are simple examples of third-party construction claims.
 In reality, construction sites are busy places, and there is a chance that your injury may have been the result of third-party negligence.
 A construction site attorney can help you find the answers and help you gain compensation for your injuries and lost wages.

 Your claim begins with an initial consultation.
 To see if you have legal grounds for a third-party construction claim, please contact us.
+The construction site accident lawyers at Wendt Law Firm have years of experience and the resources you need for a strong claim to damages.
+Call (866) 539-4415 for a free consultation today.

 To Protect You From COVID-19 Wendt Law Firm Will Remain Available Over Phone, Email and Video Conference.
 Contact us today.